 Understand the Risks

-Like many things we enjoy doing everyday, indoor tanning is not a 100% safe activity.
+Like many things we enjoy doing every day, indoor tanning is not a 100% safe activity.
 However, if you understand the risks, you can take steps to make sure you’re reducing any risks and protecting yourself however you can.
 Although you’re more likely to die in a car accident than from melanoma, you should never be complacent about your health.
 Skin cancer, the most commonly discussed and the deadliest tanning risk, is often curable if caught early and treated.

-As a simple conclusion, any prolonged exposure to UV light can increase your risk for skin cancer.
+In a simple conclusion, any prolonged exposure to UV light can increase your risk for skin cancer.
 This isn’t to say that indoor tanning is as equally dangerous as smoking cigarettes or working in asbestos-filled homes.
 There are two sides to the debate and you’re likely to find strong arguments on both, especially from tanning bed salons and health professionals like dermatologists.
-Please don’t take this article as medical authority, and always consult a professional about your personal needs and how to keep yourself protected.
+Please don’t take this article as a medical authority, and always consult a professional about your personal needs and how to keep yourself protected.

 What Kinds of Skin Cancer Are There?

 There are four main types of skin cancer given by the American Academy of Dermatology: actinic keratoses (AK), basal cell carcinoma (BCC), squamous cell carcinoma (SCC), and melanoma.

 You have different chances of getting each type of skin cancer, and each poses different levels of danger to your health.
 AK is not harmful but it can evolve into SCC over time, which can cause damage to your skin and surrounding tissue, spreading to other parts of your body.
 BCC can also cause skin and nerve damage while spreading like SCC.
 These three types of cancer are the most common and the least dangerous as long as you catch them and treat them.